Persepolis: The Apadana Palace

+Darius I built the greatest palace at Persepolis on the western side of platform.
+This palace was called the Apadana.
+The King of Kings used it for official audiences.

 Foundation tablets of gold and silver were found in two deposition boxes in the foundations of the Palace.
 They contained an inscription by Darius in Old Persian cuneiform, which describes the extent of his Empire in broad geographical terms, and is known as the DPh inscription:

-At the western, northern and eastern sides of the palace, there were three rectangular porticos each of which had twelve columns in two rows of six.
-At the south of the grand hall, a series of rooms were built for storage.
-Two grand Persepolitan stairways were built, symmetrical to each other and connected to the stone foundations.
-To protect the roof from erosion, vertical drains were built through the brick walls.
-In the four corners of Apadana, facing outwards, four towers were built.

-The walls were tiled and decorated with pictures of lions, bulls, and flowers.
-Darius ordered his name and the details of his empire to be written in gold and silver on plates, which were placed in covered stone boxes in the foundations under the Four Corners of the palace.
-Two Persepolitan style symmetrical stairways were built on the northern and eastern sides of Apadana to compensate for a difference in level.
-Two other stairways stood in the middle of the building.
-The external front views of the palace were embossed with carvings of the Immortals, the Kings' elite guards.
-The northern stairway was completed during the reign of Darius I, but the other stairway was completed much later.

 The reliefs on the staircases allow one to observe the people from across the empire in their traditional dress, and even the king himself, "down to the smallest detail".

 Apadana Palace coin hoard

 The Apadana hoard is a hoard of coins that were discovered under the stone boxes containing the foundation tablets of the Apadana Palace in Persepolis.
 The coins were discovered in excavations in 1933 by Erich Schmidt, in two deposits, each deposit under the two deposition boxes that were found.
 The deposition of this hoard is dated to c.
 515 BC.
 The coins consisted in eight gold lightweight Croeseids, a tetradrachm of Abdera, a stater of Aegina and three double-sigloi from Cyprus.
 The Croeseids were found in very fresh condition, confirming that they had been recently minted under Achaemenid rule.
 The deposit did not have any Darics and Sigloi, which also suggests strongly that these coins typical of Achaemenid coinage only started to be minted later, after the foundation of the Apadana Palace.